jamauro/mongo-transactions/README.md

 * Can be used isomorphically.
 * Compatible with Meteor 2.8.1 and up, including support for Meteor 3.0+

-**Important**
-This package expects that you'll use the promise-based `*Async` Meteor collection methods introduced in `v2.8.1` though it will technically work with the older syntax without the `*Async` suffix as long as you don't use callbacks.
+**Important**: This package expects that you'll use the promise-based `*Async` Meteor collection methods introduced in `v2.8.1` though it will technically work with the older syntax without the `*Async` suffix as long as you don't use callbacks.
 It does **not** cover using callbacks with Meteor collection methods.

 ## Usage